Tahseenullahihsan/30-Day-Devops-Challenge/day02/game-day-notifications/README.md

 - Implementing secure infrastructure with IAM policies.
 - Automating workflows with Amazon EventBridge.
 - Leveraging external APIs to enrich cloud workflows.

----

-## Future Enhancements
-- Add notifications for other sports leagues (e.g., NFL).
-- Personalize alerts by storing user preferences (teams, game types) in DynamoDB.
-- Develop a web UI for user interaction and subscription management.

----

-This README reflects both the project objectives and your significant contributions to its development.
-Let me know if you’d like further refinements! 😊